SynergygraphicIB/AWS-Centralized-loggings/README.md

 ## 2.2

-Comando CLI para pegar policy
+Type the following CLI command to attach the AWS managed policy **AWSLambdaBasicExecutionRole**
 ```
 aws iam attach-role-policy --role-name assume-role-for-logging --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
 ```

-there is not output
+For this command line there is not output

-# Paso 3 To créate a “centralized-logs” lambda function
+# Step 3.- Create the “centralized-logs” lambda function
+Let us go back to **Source-Account** credentials
+Be sure that you have configure your CLI credentials for  in us-east-1

-## 3.1 Create lambda function
+## 3.1 Create lambda function replacing the placeholder account with your own account

 ```
 aws lambda create-function \
     --function-name centralized-logs \